Integrating Sequential and Relational Modeling for User Events: Datasets and Prediction Tasks: Experiments

 \looseness=-1 The sequence model for capturing personal events in the second set is designed as a masked token prediction task using a BERT model with a masking probability of 0.3.
 A key benefit of using transformer-based models is flexibility in event tokenization.
 In \textsc{pres-brightkite} and \textsc{pres-gowalla}, personal events are 8-character geohash strings (e.g., {9q8yyk8y|9q8vzj5b|9q8vyzwk}).
 Since geohashes encode hierarchical geographic information, we apply hierarchical tokenization by splitting each into four two-character tokens with added prefixes (e.g., {gh12-9q}, {gh34-8y}, {gh12-yk}, {gh12-8y}).
 This roughly mimics hierarchical location modeling, such as identifying continent, country, city, and neighborhood.
 For the \textsc{pres-amazon} datasets, we apply similar tokenization by splitting each event into three product tokens and one rating token.
 We do not apply token splitting for \textsc{pres-github}.

 For performance evaluation, following prior benchmarks \citep{huang2023temporal, gastinger2024tgb, yi2025tgb}, we use ranking-based metrics: Mean Reciprocal Rank (MRR) and Hits@k, evaluated at various $k$ depending on the number of negative samples.
-Each baseline is run five times with different random seeds, and we report the mean and standard deviation.
+Each baseline is run five times with different random seeds, and we report the mean and standard deviation of the results.

 \looseness=-1 \textbf{Experiment results.} Table~\ref{tab:results-rel} and Table~\ref{tab:github} show the experiment results, with additional results available in Appendix \ref{sec:ap-experiments}.
 In each table, bold numbers indicate the best-performing model on a given metric, and underlined numbers indicate the second best.
 As each dataset has its own characteristics, the results vary across datasets.
 However, there are some emerging patterns in the results that we highlight below.